Sudomemo/sudomemo-locales/README.md

 1. If you don't already have a GitHub account, please [sign up](https://github.com/join) for one.

 2. Take a look at our repository, in which you will see a few folders for different langcodes, like `en_US` and `ja_JP`.
-If you don't see a folder with the langcode for your chosen language, then please make a copy of `en_US` and rename it.
+If you don't see a folder with the langcode for your chosen language, then skip to step 3.
 If you aren't sure what the langcode is, we have a list [here](#langcode-list)

 3. If the langcode for your language isn't there, [open a new issue](https://github.com/Sudomemo/sudomemo-locales/issues/new) and request that we add it.